 Since these shows have aired (and gained millions of viewers), those in the criminal justice field have noticed a certain exaggerated enthusiasm for forensic science-specific evidence from students and jurors alike; they call this the CSI Effect.
-In 2005, U.S. News described the Effect, “Stoked by the technical wizardry they see on the tube, many Americans find themselves disappointed when they encounter the real world of law and order.
+In 2005, U.S. News and World Report described the Effect, “Stoked by the technical wizardry they see on the tube, many Americans find themselves disappointed when they encounter the real world of law and order.
 Jurors increasingly expect forensic evidence in every case, and they expect it to be conclusive.”
 This accurately depicts what many in the criminal justice field have found in the last decade — a fantasized version of what criminal justice means.
 Want to know the truth about criminal justice?
 Let’s take a look at what studying this subject truly entails.

 Another fallacy that shows have created is the idea that scientific evidence is always a part of a trial—but that is simply incorrect.
 In Florida National University’s (FNU) course, CJL 4133 The Law of Evidence, students will further study the modes of legitimate evidence that can be brought to the court of law.
 Students will learn that scientific evidence is not required to convict.
 In fact, witness testimony, physical evidence, surveillance videos, and more are enough to convict someone as guilty.